Omnipresence of Cognitive Dissonance

-I have referred to Cognitive Dissonance in several of my articles and Facebook comments over the last year.
+During the past year I referred to Cognitive Dissonance in several of my articles and Facebook comments.

 Now, in the final stretch and conclusion of my own ‘healing journey’, herewith an explanation, own interpretation and personal experience on how Cognitive Dissonance can sometimes cause incessant confusion, uncertainty and disparity in our minds.